 WOW Middle School Reading Ambassadors

-WOW continues our new reading program in the 2023/24 school year for middle school youth!
+Worlds of Words continues our new reading program in the 2024/25 school year for middle school youth!
 The ambassadors will meet in virtual, in-person or hybrid settings depending on what the situation warrants.
-As this programming is still new, some of the information on this page is subject to change, however it serves to provide an understanding of the program.
+Some of the information on this page is subject to change, however it serves to provide an understanding of the program.
 The application is open!

 WOW Reading Ambassadors compile a list of books they suggest for middle school-aged readers.